04.

 Friday April 17th

-Acoustic Concert - Dale Rowle and Friends
+Music: Acoustic Concert – Dale Rowle and Friends

-St Faiths Community Centre, Belper lane End | 7pm-9pm
+St Faiths Community Centre, Belper Lane End | 7pm-9pm

 Acoustic Concerts featuring Dale Rowles and friends.